|

 provides automatic discovery of other Plug n

 Play devices on the network.
-Where
+Where possible,

-possible, disable Wide Area Network (WAN)
+disable Wide Area Network (WAN) management

-management and UPnP connectivity.
+and UPnP connectivity.

-- Encryption - Create a strong
+- Encryption - Create a strong encryption

-encryption key using WPA2 AES.
-Create a
+key using WPA2 AES.
+Create a long and strong

-least 40 random characters, numbers, and
+random characters, numbers, and symbols.

 - Firewall - enable the Stateful Packet